md-zaman/kubernetes/Notes.md

     - this is how to debug
     ```

-34. How to remember the command "kubernetes cheatsheet"
+34. We can remember all the Kubernetes commands by downloading the pdf file easily available on the internet by the name: "kubernetes cheatsheet"

 32. When you want to delete a pod:
     ```bash